Follow real-time updates on Union Budget 2023Catch exclusive videos on Union Budget 2023 from CNBC-TV18

 After much anticipation, the expert committee for listing of equity shares of companies incorporated in India on foreign stock exchanges and of companies incorporated outside India on Indian stock exchanges constituted by SEBI, published its report on December 04, 2018.
-The committee was tasked with the responsibility to recommend a legal framework for implementing direct listing of equity shares of Indian companies on foreign exchanges and
+The committee was tasked with the responsibility to recommend a legal framework for implementing direct listing of equity shares of Indian companies on foreign exchanges and vice-versa.

 The report highlights the economic advantages for stakeholders if companies incorporated in India directly list their equity shares on overseas exchanges and vice-versa.
 Further, the committee has also identified policy issues in the existing legal framework in India, recommended modifications to facilitate such listing and provided a list of 10 foreign jurisdictions that may be suitable for direct listing of Indian companies.
 However, it is to be noted that the report does not recommend allowing Indian companies to list directly on stock exchanges set up within the International Financial Services Centre (IFSC) in Gujarat International Financial Tec-City SEZ (GIFT City).

 It can be observed that IFSC in GIFT City, is not uniformly recognised as foreign jurisdiction/overseas market.
 For instance, stock exchanges in IFSC, such as the India International Exchange Limited and the NSE International Exchange (NSE IFSC) are recognised as overseas exchanges where companies incorporated in India can list their debt securities such as masala bonds and foreign currency bonds to raise funds.
 However, the report has not recommended recognising such exchanges as foreign exchanges for dealing in equity shares of Indian companies.